 This is a college- level course in partnership with Cincinnati State on the structure and function of the human body.
-Topics covered include: orientation to anatomy and physiology; cellular function; tissues; special senses; and integumentary, skeletal, muscular, nervous systems. endocrine, cardiovascular, immune, respiratory, digestive, urinary, and reproductive systems; metabolism; fluid and electrolyte balance; and human growth and development.
+Topics covered include orientation to anatomy and physiology; cellular function; tissues; special senses; and integumentary, skeletal, muscular, nervous systems. endocrine, cardiovascular, immune, respiratory, digestive, urinary, and reproductive systems; metabolism; fluid and electrolyte balance; and human growth and development.
 The pace of this course will be rigorous and match the pace of a college course.
 A student who is interested in the medical field should consider this course.
+If registered for College Credit Plus, this course will allow the student to earn credit for 8 credit hours of BIO 151 and BIO 152 from Cincinnati State.